 Module 9 (minor 1): Free of choice ; Multi-Functional Flood Defences

-Module 9 is a minor module.
-This means that you can choose to follow a module of your interest.
+In your minor you can choose to follow a module of your interest.
 This can be deepening or broadening, at the UT, another university in the Netherlands or abroad.
-All is open.
+All is open

 The civil engineering related minor is Multi-Functional Flood Defences.
 During this minor, you will adress an interdisciplenary design of a flood defence.
 You will develop an integral solution, taking use functions, spatial planning, building with nature, subsoil characteristics and stakeholder management all into account.
 As end-product, a scale-model (maquette) has to be made.